splunk/public-o11y-docs/gdi/opentelemetry/collector-builtin-dashboard.rst

 Outbound monitoring
 ----------------------------------

-Finally, Outbound monitoring shows the outbound data flow of your OTel Collectors.
+Finally, Outbound monitoring shows the metrics related to the scale of data flowing through the Collector.

 .. image:: /_images/gdi/collector/collector-builtin-dashboard-04.jpg
       :width: 100%